-Margaretha's active collaborations include the Coven Intelligence Program, with efrén cruz cortés: a coven that uncovers ‘revolutionary ecologies of work’ between witches, plants and machines; the Guerrilla Grafters: who graft fruit bearing branches onto non-fruit bearing, ornamental street trees in the urban environment; and Ruderal Witchcraft with Oliver Kellhammer: considering of set of practices specific to planetary, weedy natures that work their way at edges and interstices of public and private property, and which are entangled with a range of other human and non-human outcasts of capitalist modernity.
-She created and maintains the Food Forest Studio in Central New York, and hosts the annual Grafters X Change, for bioregional eco-artists and fruit tree enthusiasts to continue tactical food forestry toward abundant food forest futures.
+Margaretha's active collaborations include the Coven Intelligence Program, with efrén cruz cortés — a coven that uncovers revolutionary ecologies of work between witches, plants, and machines; the Guerrilla Grafters, who graft fruit-bearing branches onto ornamental street trees to reclaim the urban food commons; and Ruderal Witchcraft, with Oliver Kellhammer, a practice rooted in the weedy, persistent natures that push through the edges and interstices of public and private property, entangled with the human and non-human outcasts of capitalist modernity.

 contact: margaretha.anne.haughwout@gmail.com